-Artifacts from King Tut's tomb are going on tour.
-The artifacts will tour next year.
-This is to mark the upcoming 100th anniversary of the discovery of the Egyptian pharaoh's resting place.
+Artifacts from King Tut's tomb are going on tour next year to mark the upcoming 100th anniversary of the discovery of the Egyptian pharaoh's resting place.

-The exhibit is called ="KING TUT: Treasures of the Golden Pharaoh."
-It will go on view at the Los Angeles museum in March.
-It will be there for 10 months.
-That's according to the California Science Center.
-Then it will head to Europe in January 2019.
-It will be part of a 10-city international tour.
+The California Science Center says the exhibit, "KING TUT: Treasures of the Golden Pharaoh," will go on view at the Los Angeles museum in March for 10 months before heading to Europe in January 2019 as part of a 10-city international tour.

 The museum says the exhibition represents the largest collection of artifacts and gold from Tutankhamun's tomb ever to go on public display outside of Egypt.
-It says 40 percent of the items are leaving Egypt for the first and last time.
-Then they will go on permanent display.
-They will be at a new museum being built near the Giza Pyramids.
-They are in Egypt.
+It says 40 percent of the items are leaving Egypt for the first and last time before going on permanent display at a new museum being built near the Giza Pyramids in Egypt.

 CRITICAL THINKING QUESTION